dammIT

 dammIT: 12 years of rants

-Today it’s 12 years ago I officially started this weblog and I finally have taken some steps to get the next generation of the codebase working on my server.
-It’s getting there, looking forward to continue dammIT in its Django incarnation :) This year has been fascinating; junior went …
+Today it's 12 years ago I officially started this weblog and I finally have taken some steps to get the next generation of the codebase working on my server.
+It's getting there, looking forward to continue dammIT in its Django incarnation :) This year has been fascinating; junior went from barely …

 ssh config.d to tidy up that archeology-worthy ~/.ssh/config